kershrita/Data-Science-Roadmap/README.md

 ### Week 2: Data Collection, Data Pre-processing, and EDA
 - **Session 3**: Retrieve & Explore Data from Databases
-  - Introduction to data collection.
+  - Introduction to data collection & data integration.
   - Retrieving data from SQL databases using Python and libraries like sqlite.
   - Basic data exploration and initial insights from the data using Pandas.
   - Basic data visualization using matplotlib.